claudiob/StateOfPiracy/README.md

 ### Step 1: Getting Top Sites list

-Stats on the most popular content within Italy will be derived by [Similarweb][sw], using two different statistics on the "Indystry Analysis" platform:
+Stats on the most popular content within Italy will be derived by [Similarweb][sw], using two different statistics on the "Industry Analysis" platform:

 * Arts and Entairtainment / Italy ([here][1])